luxinator/Pore-Network-Generator/README.md

 * At the moment the clang compiler is used, if you want to change this to gcc change the `CXX := clang++` to `CXX:=g++` and you are set to use gnu GCC.

 ### Input ###
-* For most cases executing the Generator file is enough, just make sure there is a `data` directory present with the `NetworkSpecs.in` file in it.
+* For most cases executing Generator is enough, just make sure there is a `data` directory present with the `NetworkSpecs.in` file in it.
+Other options are supplied via de '-h' switch.

 ###The NetworkSpecs.in File ###
 The `NetworkSpecs.in` file is pretty self-explantory.
 Comments lines can be added with the `#` character.